 Provide aid to families in need.

-To recognize children with developmental delays and make proper referrals.
+Recognize children with developmental delays and make proper referrals.

 Encourage children to enjoy their childhood.

 National Association for the Education of Young Children

 You have chosen an early childhood program for your child that is accredited by the National Association for the Education of Young Children (NAEYC).
 The Association administers the only national, voluntary, professionally sponsored accreditation system for preschools and child care centers.
 The National Association for the Education of Young Children is the nation’s largest organization of early childhood educators.